monicagiraldochica/bash_tutorial/docs/condition_test.md

 ### Usage of `[ EXPR1 ] && [ EXPR2 ]`

-The following example tests if the two expressions are true.
+The following example tests if the two expressions are `true`.
 The second expression, opposite to the previous example, has the negation (`!`).
 So, the second expression is not testing if 4 is less than 3, it is testing if 4 is **NOT** less than 3 (if it's equal or greater than 3).
-So, both of the expressions are true, because 4 is not less than 3, and 2 is less than 3.
+So, both of the expressions are `true`, because 4 is not less than 3, and 2 is less than 3.

 ```bash
 $ if [ 2 -lt 3 ] && [ !
 4 -lt 3 ]